Skip to content

 Overview

-On the former refinery, fuel product remains trapped in the soil and groundwater.
-Groundwater monitoring through 2022 has shown no evidence of petroleum compounds migrating off the property above State cleanup levels.
+On the former refinery property, fuel product and sulfolane remain trapped in the soil and groundwater.
+Groundwater monitoring through 2023 shows no evidence of petroleum compounds migrating off the property above Alaska cleanup levels.
 Sulfolane continues to migrate beyond the property line below levels allowed under the 2017 settlement agreement (400 parts per billion).

 Cleanup and Monitoring